bradchristie/taminations-flutter/assets/a2/remake.md

 The left-hand version of Remake is called "Left Remake".

-The name of the formation may be added at the end of the call (e.g., Remake The Wave) as a help to the dancers but doing so is optional.
+The name of the formation may be added at the end of the call (for example, Remake The Wave) as a help to the dancers but doing so is optional.

 If there are two side-by-side formations, each of which can do the call, dancers don't